MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Results

-Table \ref{results_table} shows results on MWE identification for PARSEME 1.1 English and DiMSUM, as well as the English all-words WSD task.
-We focus primarily on work in MWE identification, but include BEM \citep{blevins-zettlemoyer-2020-moving} as a point of reference for WSD performance, since it is a Bi-encoder trained exclusively for WSD.
+Table \ref{results_table} shows MWE identification performance for the rule-based pipeline (Section~\ref{mwe_pipeline}), and the same pipeline with the DCA Poly-encoder included as a final filter for various training data.
+Comparisons to the Bi-encoder and standard Poly-encoder can be found in Section~\ref{mwe_ablations}, or in detail in Appendix~\ref{appendix:results}.

 Our system achieves moderate performance on PARSEME and competitive performance on the DiMSUM trained only on the modified SemCor data.
-When fine-tuned on the training data from both MWE identification datasets its performance on PARSEME further improves and it achieves state-of-the-art performance on DiMSUM.
-Additionally, it retains most of its performance in WSD, demonstrating that a single model can perform both tasks.
+When fine-tuned on both MWE identification datasets it further improves, reaching state-of-the-art performance on DiMSUM.
+Systems fine-tuned on either PARSEME or DiMSUM alone perform even better on their corresponding test set, but worse on the other test set, likely due to differences in domain and MWE type between the datasets.

-High precision stands out as a clear strength of this approach, with our fine-tuned system achieving higher precision than any previous MWE identification systems.
-Conversely, it suffers from low recall - even the entirely rule-based pipeline with minimal filtering still falls behind other systems in recall.
-We attribute this primarily to the issue of lexicon dependence described in Section \ref{limit_section}; multiword expressions missing from our lexicon simply cannot be identified, and this accounts for a large portion of our false negatives as we show in our error analysis below (Section \ref{error_analysis_section}).
-These findings echo those of \citet{savary-etal-2019-without} in terms of the importance of lexicons for MWE identification, and suggest that there is room to improve performance simply by expanding the lexicon.
+High precision stands out as a strength of our approach, but it suffers from low recall --- even the rule-based pipeline with no model filter lags behind other systems in recall.
+We attribute this mainly to the issue of lexicon dependence described in Section~\ref{limit_section}; MWEs missing from our lexicon account for a majority of our false negatives as we show in our error analysis (Section~\ref{error_analysis_section}).
+These findings echo \citet{savary-etal-2019-without} on the importance of lexicons for MWE identification, and suggest that there is room to improve performance by expanding the lexicon.
+While it is difficult to pinpoint exactly why we achieve state-of-the-art F1 on DiMSUM and not PARSEME, one significant difference is that more than 40\% of the DiMSUM test set MWEs are noun phrases, most of which we can detect without relying on a lexicon (as described in Section~\ref{dimsum_eval}).
+For PARSEME, we must always rely on our lexicon.